ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 $ python3 src/main.py  ./IAM-data/img/ --mode test
 ```

 The output of the inference process is stored in the directory *./results/inference/*.
-This directory contains a text document for each image containing the corresponding transcribed text.
+This directory contains a text document for each input image containing the corresponding transcribed text.

 ---